Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

 \subsection{On the Nature of \nast: An Ofpe/WN9 Eruption?}

-The $\sim2$--4~au orbital separation estimate of the binary in \nast~(Sec.~\ref{sec:VarOrg}) allows us to estimate the Roche-lobe radius that the mass-donor star must have approached in order to trigger mass transfer.
-Assuming a binary mass ratio of 0.25--4.0, the Roche-lobe radius is in the range 140--440~R$_\odot$.
-Although such a large stellar radius suggests an RSG mass donor, the H-rich chemistry of an RSG's envelope does not appear to be consistent with the highly CNO-processed material in \nast's nebula ejected from the mass-transfer process \citep{Crowther1999,Mauerhan2015}. \citet{Crowther1999} notably suggest that the composition of the nebula is consistent with that of a nitrogen-rich WR (WN) star; however, they clearly demonstrate that \nast~does not exhibit any broad features consistent with a WN star.
+Assuming that the photometric variability is modulated by the orbital motion of a binary in \nast, we can speculate on its nature in the context of the mass-transfer interpretation presented by \citet{Mauerhan2015}.
+The $\sim2$--4~au binary orbital separation~(Sec.~\ref{sec:VarOrg}) allows us to estimate the Roche-lobe radius that the mass-donor star must have approached in order to trigger mass transfer.
+Adopting a binary mass ratio of 0.25--4.0, the Roche-lobe radius is in the range 140--450~R$_\odot$.
+Although such a large stellar radius might suggest an RSG mass donor, an RSG is not consistent with the high temperatures ($\gtrsim30,000$ K) inferred from \nast's high-excitation nebular emission lines, and there are no spectroscopic RSG features in the the IR where its emission should be directly observable \citep{Crowther1999}.

+\citet{Crowther1999} suggested that the highly CNO-processed composition of the nebula and the temperature of the hot ionizing source is consistent with an early-type nitrogen-rich WR (WN) star; however, they demonstrated that \nast~does not exhibit any broad features consistent with an early WN star.
+It is important to note that the absence of spectroscopic confirmation of WR features does not preclude the presence of a WR star in \nast.
+The LBV system $\eta$ Car is also enshrouded by dense circumstellar material and hosts an unseen hot massive companion that is thought be a WR star (see \citealt{Smith2018} and references therein).

 Interestingly, \citet{Smith2020} presented observations of an Ofpe/WN9 star, which are stars that show properties intermediate between those of Of and WN stars \citep{Walborn1977,Bohannan1989}, and confirmed that they can undergo an LBV-like eruption.
 During this eruptive phase, the radius of the Ofpe/WN9 star can expand to double the size of its quiescent radius \citep{Smith2020}.
 Ofpe/WN9 stars in the Galactic center exhibit radii of $R_{2/3} \approx 35$--80~$R_\odot$, which corresponds to the radius where $\tau_\mathrm{Rosseland}=2/3$ \citep{Martins2007}.
-We therefore suggest that mass transfer in \nast~may have been triggered during an eruptive phase from an Ofpe/WN9 star that is now obscured or outshined by dense circumbinary or circumstellar material.
+We therefore suggest that mass transfer in \nast~could have been triggered during an eruptive phase from an Ofpe/WN9 star that is now obscured or outshined by dense circumbinary or circumstellar material.
+The massive RLOF binary RY Scuti is also believed to have undergone past LBV-like eruptions that led to the formation of its toroidal circumstellar nebula \citep{Smith2011}.